Welcome to my game design blog!

 I am constantly curious about how we design fun and immersive experiences, and that drives much of my writing here.

-In real life, I’m a software engineer.
-I currently work at Roblox, building the imagination platform for kids around the world (yes, it’s as awesome as it sounds).
+In real life, I’m a software engineer who has worked at Roblox, building the imagination platform for kids around the world.

 I’m a graduate of the Masters of Entertainment Technology program at Carnegie Mellon University, where I worked on various experimental, mobile/VR/AR, transformational, educational, large-scale, analog, quirky and wonderful games and interactive experiences.
 At the end of my time at the Entertainment Technology Center, I received the Tornado Award.